 Every hospital and health system has to juggle significant IT needs with a limited budget.
 In the middle of these demands and possibilities, hospital executives have to prioritize and decide which technology solutions are the most critical to the health of their organization.
 I call these most critical IT solutions “survival software.”
 Advanced clinical analytics solutions are the survival software of the near future, as they really hold the key to achieving the triple aim and survive value-based purchasing.

-Russell joined Health Catalyst as a data architect in October 2011.
+Russell Staheli joined Health Catalyst in 2011.
 He started his career as an Intern and later Outcomes Analyst at Intermountain Healthcare in the Institute for Health Care Delivery Research supporting the Advanced Training Program for Executives & QI Leaders (ATP) and the Primary Care Clinical Program.
-Before coming to Health Catalyst he worked as a Management Engineer Programmer Analyst for the Duke University Health System in their Performance Services department supporting their Infection Control and Epidemiology efforts.
+Currently, he serves as the Chief Customer Officer at Health Catalyst.
+Before coming to Health Catalyst, he worked as a Management Engineer Programmer Analyst for the Duke University Health System in their Performance Services department supporting their Infection Control and Epidemiology efforts.
 While there, he also worked as an external consultant to advance the analytical work of the Duke Infection Control Outreach Network (DICON), a collaborative of over 30 community hospitals.
 Russ holds an Master of Public Health in Health Policy and Administration from University of North Carolina Chapel Hill and a Bachelor’s degree in Health Services Research from the University of Utah.

 The goal and responsibility of every healthcare organization and provider using a care management approach is to deliver the right care at the right time to the right patients.
 This standard of care management can only be achieved if five competencies are in place: